This article will help you quickly compare and evaluate the best business process management systems (BPMs) and other online BPM tools.

 - A perfect complement to this article is our deep-dive into the list of the best BPM tools and other business process solutions to streamline your workflow and automate your processes.

-Business Process Management System Comparison Criteria
+Business Process Management System (BPMS) Comparison Criteria

 1. User Interface (UI): Is it clean and attractive?
 Does the UX look and feel contemporary or antiquated?